MTDOJRP/docs/docs/introduction/rules.md

 :::note Follow the “New Life Rule” (NLR)
   1. No previous knowledge from your old character can be used.
-  2. You may not return to the spot of your death
+  2. You may not return to the spot of your death.
-  3. NLR is applied for every roleplayed death
+  3. NLR is applied for every roleplayed death.
   4. When changing characters NLR applies.
 :::

 :::note Microphone
-Your microphone must be clear and audible, If you are asked to fix your microphone please do so.
+Your microphone must be clear and audible.
+If you are asked to fix your microphone please do so.
 - If you are unable to fix your microphone, you may be muted until you can fix it.
 :::

 :::note Permissions
 Do not abuse any of your permissions.
 This includes but is not limited to:
-- any functions within the KC Menu
+- Any functions within the KC Menu.
-- any functions within the CAD
+- Any functions within the CAD.
-- any special permissions such as;
+- Any special permissions such as:
   - **Law Enforcement**: As a LEO you may not use your powers to benefit yourself or others.
   - **Fire/EMS**: As a Fire/EMS you may not use your powers to benefit yourself or others.
   - **Trusted Civ**: I mean, the name says it all.
 We are supposed to trust you.